Simon Easterby delighted to keep Scotland ‘at arm’s length’ in Ireland victory

 “There is an opportunity (of a Grand Slam), which has been well documented.
 We’ve got to make sure that we prepare in the right way for Wales and go there with the same mindset that we came here with.”

-Scotland head coach Gregor Townsend was awaiting an update on the injury to Graham, who lay prone on the buggy before being taken to hospital.
+When he faced the media after the game, Scotland head coach Gregor Townsend was unsure of the extent of the injury sustained by Graham, who lay prone on the buggy before being taken to hospital although Scottish Rugby later released an update saying the Edinburgh wing “has been released and has been diagnosed with a concussion.
+He will be managed in line with the concussion protocols.”

-“We are still waiting for scans,” said Townsend.
-“I believe there are no issues around his neck, but it’s more just seeing where the concussion has come from.
-I’m just hoping there are no broken bones around the face or skull area.
-He’s failed his HIA.”

-There was better news on Russell, who walked off the pitch unaided and Townsend is hopeful that the talismanic co-captain will be available for the clash with England a week on Saturday.
+While Graham is clearly a doubt for the Calcutta Cup clash with England a week on Saturday, Townsend was hopeful that talismanic co-captain Russell would be available for the Twickenham showdown.

 “He passed his HIA,” said Townsend.
 “It was more communication that (coach) Pete Horne and a couple of other guys on the sideline were having with him.